 Side effects of insufficient sleep

 We all know how difficult it is to function when we are running low on sleep.
-Our focus and alertness falters, and we can’t make ourselves move faster than at a snail’s pace.
-For children however, the signs that they aren’t sleeping enough can be a bit different – not all sleep deprived children behave like walking zombies.
+Our focus and alertness falter, and we can’t make ourselves move faster than at a snail’s pace.
+For children, however, the signs that they aren’t sleeping enough can be a bit different – not all sleep-deprived children behave like walking zombies.
 Sometimes, unusually high levels of energy akin to hyperactivity is the result of not getting enough sleep.
 Children also experience other side effects to their physical and mental health when they don’t get enough sleep, which is extremely worrying.

 • Higher risk of obesity

 When children don’t get enough sleep, they can be a lot less physically active and end up spending more time engaged in sedentary activities.
 Sleep-deprived children who engage in considerable amounts of screen time also tend to have poorer dietary habits such as eating more junk food, which contributes to the problem of obesity as well.
 While obesity itself may not be that serious a problem since children's bodies are in a state of development, being obese can put your child at risk of developing type 2 diabetes, which is a growing health epidemic amongst young children in recent times.

 A lack of sleep is often associated with depression, anxiety and other mental health orders, not just in children but in adults as well.
 This is because quality, restorative sleep is extremely important in alleviating mental stress (children experience stress too and are perhaps more sensitive to its effects).
 Sleep also has a huge impact on a child or teenager’s mood.
 Children who don’t get enough sleep are often unmotivated, uninterested, irritable and even aggressive.